mattguo5/RFID-VWC/README.md

   - Adafruit_Logging

         - Contains the most up-to-date Adafruit STEMMA Soil Moisture firmware code

   - Implementation

         - Contains the Feather M0 port of firmware for the RFID Sensor
   - src

-      -Includes all dependencies needed to compile the above .ino files
+        - Includes all dependencies needed to compile the above .ino files

 Hardware